davidmuradov/chaterm/README.md

 # Falcon

-A CLI application for instant messaging over XMPP with OTR
+A CLI XMPP client with OMEMO encryption